JurgenR/aioslsk/docs/source/USAGE.rst

         )
     )

 It's also recommended to configure a listening port and a downloads directory.
-For the full list of configuration options see: :doc:`./SETTINGS`
+For the full list of configuration soptions see: :doc:`./SETTINGS`

 Next create and start the client.
 Calling :meth:`.SoulSeekClient.start` will connect the listening ports and to the server.
 Next perform a login and, for example, send a private message:

 .. code-block:: python